Decomposition matrices and blocks for the symplectic blob algebra over the complex field: Introduction

-Quite generally, if there is a non-zero homomorphism between two standard modules, then the two modules must belong to the same block.
+Quite generally, if there is a non-zero homomorphism between two standard modules, then the two modules belong to the same block.
 Indeed, determination of {\em all} homomorphisms between standard modules in a quasi-hereditary structure allows a complete description of the blocks (see the appendix).
-Our main block result in this paper, contained in \S10--11, gives the blocks in the \emph{subcritical} case, namely in characteristic zero, $q$ not a root of unity.
+Our main block result in this paper, Theorem \ref{thm:blocksbnx} is a complete description of blocks over the complex numbers.

-The homomorphisms found in \cite{mgp3} are not shown to be a complete set, so only give a lower bound on the size of blocks.
+The homomorphisms found in \cite{mgp3} are not shown there to be a complete set, so only give a lower bound on the size of blocks.
 However these results combined with a result about the action of certain central elements on the standard modules allow us to obtain an {\em upper} bound on the size of blocks.
 The homomorphisms (along with some restriction results to the blob algebra) then allow a complete characterisation of the blocks.